Snowdonia: Extent

-Before the boundaries of the national park were designated, "Snowdonia" was generally used to refer to a smaller upland area of northern Gwynedd centred on the Snowdon massif.
-The national park covers an area more than twice that size, extending south into the Meirionnydd area.
+Before the designation of the national park in 1951, "Snowdonia" was generally used to refer to a smaller upland area of northern Gwynedd centred on the Snowdon massif.
+F. J. North, writing in 1949, states that "When the Committee delineated provisional boundaries [of the national park], they included areas some distance beyond Snowdonia proper".

-This difference is apparent in books published before 1951.
-In George Borrow's 1862 Wild Wales he states that "Snowdon or Eryri is no single hill, but a mountainous region, the loftiest part of which [is] called Y Wyddfa", making a distinction between the summit of the mountain and the surrounding massif.
-The Mountains of Snowdonia by H. Carr & G. Lister (1925) defines "Eryri" as "composed of the two cantrefs of Arfon and Arllechwedd, and the two commotes of Nant Conwy and Eifionydd", which corresponds to Caernarfonshire with the exception of southwest Llŷn and the Creuddyn Peninsula.
+In George Borrow's 1862 Wild Wales, he states that "Snowdon or Eryri is no single hill, but a mountainous region, the loftiest part of which [is] called Y Wyddfa", making a distinction between the summit of the mountain and the surrounding massif.
+The 1925 Mountains of Snowdonia by H. Carr & G. Lister defines "Eryri" as "composed of the two cantrefs of Arfon and Arllechwedd, and the two commotes of Nant Conwy and Eifionydd", which corresponds to Caernarfonshire with the exception of the Creuddyn Peninsula and the south-west of the Llŷn Peninsula.